 You need to overcome what have often become sort-of warped subconscious loops going round and round in your head.
 I found it was like a Pavlovian dog thing; that certain things triggered feelings like anxiety and fear (for me, of food, going out, life generally) and the fear became self- fulfilling.
 It was only when I started practicing brain techniques and had subconscious help with clinical hypnotherapy, that this truly turned around.

 Sure, it’s a lot more time-consuming than taking an anti-depressant pill or having a couple of counselling sessions, but ultimately, it makes you much more grounded, stronger than you’ve ever felt in your life and, well, happier.
 And that’s the point of it.

 Two Steps To Happiness

-My recommendation for you is two-fold.
+My recommendation for you basically is two-fold.
 I found this kind of combination therapy is the best approach as they work in different ways.
 The sum of the combo is much stronger than doing one of them, for me.

 First, seek out therapists who will help you.
 Preferably find someone who will do a mix of CBT and clinical hypnotherapy so you are really getting to the nub of what’s going on and can release any underlying subconscious and therefore hidden keys.

 Go the DIY route to start with at least until you feel ready for more.
 Download maybe a self-hypnosis audio and do it every day for a month, then see where you go from there.